UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Method

 \subsection{Semantic Alignment Pool}

-To further enhance fine-grained semantic consistency between visual representation and linguistic content, we propose a semantic alignment mechanism that synchronizes visual, pose, and textual modalities through contrastive learning.
-Specifically, a ViT-based text encoder first projects tokens of ground-truth transcripts \( T_g \) into embeddings \( Z_t \), sharing the same latent space with visual \( Z_v \) and pose \( Z_p \) features extracted by the pose-aware processor.
-We compute bidirectional contrastive losses between video-text and pose-text modalities:
+To further enhance semantic consistency between visual representation and linguistic content, we introduce a semantic alignment mechanism that aligns video, pose, and textual modalities through contrastive learning.
+Specifically, a ViT-based text encoder encodes the ground-truth transcript tokens \( T_g \) into text embeddings \( Z_t \).
+The visual features \( Z_v \) and pose features \( Z_p \), extracted by the pose-aware visual processor, are projected into a shared latent space via learnable linear layers.
+The text embedding \( Z_t \) is similarly projected.
+We adopt a contrastive loss across the batch, treating each video-text and pose-text pair from the same sample as a positive pair, and all others as negatives.
+The loss is denoted as: